Ecuador says two more kidnapped on Colombia border - Journal du Cameroun

 “Through the channel of communication we have with the so-called Guacho, we received information yesterday evening about a new kidnapping of two citizens,” he said.

-The latest victims were a middle-aged couple whose identities were not immediately clear, although the defense ministry confirmed that they were Ecuadoran.
+The latest victims were identified as a middle-aged Ecuadoran couple Oscar Efren Villacis Gomez and Katty Vanesa Velasco Pinargote, a government statement said.

-Describing their abduction as some sort of “macabre game” by the rebels, Najas asked for help in identifying them.
+Describing their abduction as some sort of “macabre game” by the rebels, Navas asked for help in identifying them.
 Until now, there have been no reports of anyone missing in the border area.

-Guacho, who served as a rebel for 15 years in the now-defunct FARC movement, heads a group called the Oliver Sinisterra Front, which kidnapped the two journalists and their driver on March 26 as they were covering a story on violence in the Mataje area.
+Guacho, who served as a rebel for 15 years in the now-defunct FARC movement, heads the Oliver Sinisterra Front, the group that kidnapped the two journalists and their driver on March 26 as they were covering a story on violence in the Mataje area.

 Their abduction and murder has badly shaken Ecuador, a country that until now has been unaccustomed to the drug-linked violence that has ravaged neighboring Colombia.